You are here

-Schoodic Institute in Winter Harbor, Maine is using Nature's Notebook to expand the geographic range of their phenology and bird migration project, which may turn into other projects as their data and program develop further.
+Frenchman Bay Conservancy in Hancock, Maine, is using Nature's Notebook to expand the geographic range of their phenology and bird migration project, which may turn into other projects as their data and program develop further.
 They also seek to inform local partners about the importance of phenology data on their land and how they can help and contribute to their own conservation goals.
 Also they aim to engage volunteers and participants on how they can become involved and easily contribute to science by using Nature's Notebook.

 Georgetown University in Washington D.C. is hosting Georgetown Phenology Project using Nature's Notebook in a college course building on a previous professor's several year phenology project, and using the old data and species, continue to monitor the same trees.
 This will allow the students to continue the record and use past data to make predictions during each year.

 We are using Nature's Notebook to engage Girl Scouts in a Citizen Science Journey online.
 We hope that our Girl Scouts will continue to be involved in citizen science throughout their lives.

 Glacier National Park would like to formalize observations and input them into a larger database, using Nature's Notebook.
 With the USA-NPN's tools, they will create visualizations to be used for educational purposes.
 They aim to expand this program beyond the division of Interpretation to include other divisions within the park.